DimitrieStoica/anotherstoic.github.io/README.md

 - decrease, increase resources based on demand (rules & metrics)
 - bootstrap and dynamic configuration for provisioning software on new instances
 - integrates with CloudWatch (ex: if CPU >= 90%)

+> by default detailed CloudWatch monitoring is enabled for Auto Scaling

 - manual scheduled configuration (min || max values, time and date)
 - notifications (SQS, SNS)
 - it is free